 For many people, being able to enjoy their food is one of the great pleasures in life, so a loss of taste of smell can lead to quality of life issues.
 It's not surprising that losing these abilities carries a risk of becoming very low or depressed.
 Your doctor can help if you develop symptoms of depression.

 It is difficult to identify faulty gas appliances, which are mainly identified by the sense of smell.
 Ensure gas appliances are switched off when not in use and are serviced every year.
 If you can, change from a gas appliance to an electric one to reduce the risk of an accident.
 You could also get a natural gas detector fitted in your home.

 There is also a risk of missing house fires.
 You should ensure that the fire alarms in your house are working properly; the fire department recommends checking them every week.

-You may have little or no ability to tell if food is still safe to eat (food poisoning may affect you more commonly).
+You may have little or no ability to tell spoiled food food that is still safe to eat so food poisoning may affect you more commonly.
 You may depend on other people to smell foodstuffs for you.
 You should never eat foodstuff beyond its use by/best before date.
 You can label refrigerated food cartons with the date they were opened.
 Food discolouration will also indicate whether food is not safe, so carefully check the food before you eat.
 You will be unable to smell your own personal body odours.
 To reduce self-consciousness, maintenance of good personal hygiene is important.